Jayger1113/django-REST/README.md

         ...
     )

-7. add code inside your kkbox folder
+8. dev your app inside your app folder (kkbox, in this example)

-8. that's all! let us start in locahost to test our app
+9. that's all! let us start in locahost to test our app

+    $python manage.py runserver (default run on localhost)

+    Alternatively, we can run on specific ip and port like:

-    $python manage.py runserver
+    $python manage.py runserver 192.168.x.x:8000